 9. Talking About No Reason To Live

-You might come across suicidal people telling you they don’t want to live or they have no reason to live.
+You might come across suicidal people telling you they don’t want to live or that they have no reason to live.
 That is a clear sign that they need help.
 Someone who is thinking of suicide thinks that there is no good in life and it’d be better if they weren’t living it, you need to help them realise their worth.
 You can suggest your loved one seek professional help and get through this hard time in their life.

 10. Giving Away Precious Personal Items